Skip to main content

 PhD Students

-Mags McAllister is a first-year doctoral student in the Speech and Hearing Sciences program at UNC and a Royster Fellow.
+Mags McAllister is a third-year doctoral student in the Speech and Hearing Sciences program at UNC and a Royster Fellow.
 Mags is a double Tarheel and earned her BA in Psychology and Neuroscience at UNC before working on a study of early detection and diagnosis at Duke’s Center for Autism and Brain Development.
 She also spent two years working on neuroimaging studies on cognition across the lifespan in Duke’s Neurology Department.
 Mags’ current studies focus is the personal and communicative functions of echolalia and repetitive behaviors for autistic individuals.
 Mags enjoys backpacking, kayaking, and playing with her water-phobic dog, Maya!

 Email: karpinm@ad.unc.edu